Cornwall Rural Housing Association

 1. Policy statement

-1.1 This policy sets out Cornwall Rural Housing Association’s (CRHA) approach to dealing with domestic abuse.
+1.1 In line with the Domestic Abuse Act 2021 this policy sets out Cornwall Rural Housing Association’s (CRHA) approach to dealing with domestic abuse.
 The definition of domestic abuse is: any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
 The abuse can encompass, but is not limited to psychological, physical, sexual, financial and emotional abuse.
-(Home Office 2013.)
 CRHA recognises the damage to children who witness domestic abuse.

 1.2 This policy sets out how CRHA will take steps to assist and support any person suffering from or threatened with violence or abuse.

-1.3 This policy applies to all CRHA tenants and non-tenants living with our tenants.
+1.3 This policy applies to all CRHA tenants, non-tenants living in our homes and all staff.

-2.1 CRHA will enable residents to report domestic abuse to us in different ways, and we will investigate all reports of domestic abuse that we receive, including those made in confidence, and those made by individuals not directly involved such as neighbours and contractors.
+2.1 CRHA recognise the importance of supporting their customers and will enable residents to report domestic abuse to us in different ways, and we will investigate all reports of domestic abuse that we receive, including those made in confidence, and those made by individuals not directly involved such as neighbours and contractors.

-2.2 We will ensure that our Officers receive specialist training on domestic abuse and support.
+2.2 We will ensure that all our Business Administrators receive specialist training on domestic abuse and support and this training is updated every 2 years.

 2.3 We will work with those experiencing domestic abuse irrespective of age, gender, sexuality, ethnicity, religion, social background or any other characteristics identified in the Equality Act.

-2.4 We will consider taking a multi-agency approach when dealing with individuals experiencing domestic abuse and, where appropriate, act against perpetrators, where we can do so without compromising the safety of the individual experiencing domestic abuse.
+2.4 We will work collaboratively with key partners and wider stakeholders to identify ways in which we can take early, effective intervention and improve our responses and service offering to tackle domestic abuse and, where appropriate, act against perpetrators, where we can do so without compromising the safety of the individual experiencing domestic abuse.

 2.5 We will provide a sensitive and confidential response to anyone approaching us for assistance in cases of domestic abuse.
 For those cases that meet the threshold of a Multi-Agency Risk Assessment Conference (MARAC), or if we have safeguarding concerns, we have a legal duty to share information with relevant agencies such as Adult, Social Care and Children and Family Services.

 2.7 We will carry out safety planning to provide support for the person experiencing domestic abuse and their children where present.
-Unless we are informed that another organisation has carried this out, we will carry out a risk assessment using the Domestic Abuse, Stalking and Honour based risk identification checklist (DASH).
+Unless we are informed that another organisation has carried this out, our Tenancy Management Officer will carry out a risk assessment using the Domestic Abuse, Stalking and Honour based risk identification checklist (DASH).

 2.8 We will share information between relevant agencies where the assessment against the DASH Risk Identification checklist meets the local authority threshold for MARAC referrals.
 This information will only be shared with those agencies attending the meeting.